0gw0/Healthcare-API/backend/payment_microservice/README.md

 ### Functions

 1. Create database with existing dataset template
-2. 1 class types - Timeslot
+2. 1 class types - Payment
-3. GET ALL timeslots by command
+3. GET ALL payments by command
-   - All timeslots
-   - `isAccepted` time slots
-   - Providing time range
-     - `timeslot_datetime`
-     - `start_date` and `end_date`
+4. GET payment by ID
-4. INSERT/DELETE timeslot
+5. INSERT/DELETE payment
-5. UPDATE timeslot `isAccepted` to 0/1
+6. UPDATE payment `isPaid` to 0/1

 ### How to code